This is the multi-page printable view of this section. Click here to print.

 File Metadata

-4-byte length in bytes of file metadata
+4-byte length in bytes of file metadata (little endian)

 4-byte magic number "PAR1"